 As commercial work truck sales seem poised to increase in 2010 over a dismal 2009, Hino Trucks finds itself well-positioned to expand its market share in the vocational fleet market.

-Hino Trucks, a Toyota Group Company headquartered in Novi, Mich., assembles, sells, and services Class 4-7 commercial trucks in the U.S.
+Hino Trucks, a Toyota Group Company headquartered in Novi, Mich., assembles, sells, and services Class 4 through Class 7 commercial trucks in the U.S.

 Hino has developed a variety of trucks with vocational bodies and equipment.
 The expanding vocational breadth of Hino trucks now includes snow plow, utility, delivery, and shuttle and ambulance applications.
 Hino is aggressively marketing to an expanded vocational marketplace.
-Hino increased its market share in Class 6 trucks to 15 percent - up from 5 percent in 2005 - to become the number three market share provider in the class.
-Its combined market share for Class 6 and 7 is 10 percent, according to the company.
+Hino increased its market share in Class 6 trucks to 15% - up from 5% in 2005 - to become the number three market share provider in the class.
+Its combined market share for Class 6 and 7 is 10%0, according to the company.

 Redesigned 2011 Model Lineup